HermanBide/assessment/EXPLANATION.md

 ### Bonus
 - The demote and promote functions can be merge into one since it only envolves swapping two employees position for one another.

+### Running the App
+- clone repo and paste in terminal.
+Open code and use `yarn start` to run the functions.